Skip to main content

 Arrays and tensors

-An multi-dimensional array is a collection that represents a tensor whose elements are numeric values arranged as a cube in a number of dimensions.
-For example, a numerical vector is a 1-dimensional (1D) array, while a matrix is a 2D array of number.
+A multi-dimensional array is a collection that represents a tensor whose elements are numeric values arranged as a cube in a number of dimensions.
+For example, a numerical vector is a 1-dimensional (1D) array, while a matrix is a 2D array.

 All elements in an array have the same data representation or format.
 The format specifies the internal binary representation of the elements.
-There is a built-in type for each subtype of Array and format.
-The element format is specified by strings:
+There is a built-in subtype of Array for each format.
+The format is specified by strings:

 FormatInternal representationType signature